garrandall/popular-music-data/tracks/i-want-her-keith-sweat.md

 And all I wanted to know, were you really there?

 I wanna know, was it my imagination?
-Ooh, you know it was a sweet sensation
+Oh, you know it was a sweet sensation
 Looking at you from a distance
-Ooh, it seems so real
+Oh, it seems so real

 You and I together